Multimodal Training Data Platform for Agriculture AI

 Collage showing plant disease detection on leaves, fruit analysis, aerial view of farmland with highlighted sections, drone flying over crops, and a field section marked for precision agriculture.

-Data Annotation for Agriculture
+Data Curation and Annotation for Agriculture AI

 Data annotation for agriculture involves labeling various agricultural datasets, such as crop images, soil samples, and drone footage.
 This process helps train AI models to monitor crop health, detect pests and diseases, predict yields, and optimize farming practices, driving smarter and more sustainable agricultural solutions.